 Victoria's healthcare system relies on an experienced and highly skilled workforce to deliver the best possible care to those who need it.

-This includes offering an international travel reimbursement to help with relocation costs:
+Relocation support packages include an international travel reimbursement to help with relocation costs:

 - $10,000 for healthcare workers who secure a role in a public metropolitan health service